mathialo/bython/README.md

 	> man bython

-Bython also includes a translator from python to bython.
+Bython also includes a translator from Python to Bython.
 This is found via the `py2by` command:

 	> py2by test.py

-This will create a bython file called `test.by`.
+This will create a Bython file called `test.by`.
 A full explanation of `py2by`, is found by typing

 	> py2by -h